toki0179/tokibot-public/README.md

 # Installation guide
 If you do not know how to host a bot or have no knowledge in javascript then please do some research before installing this!

+- First please make sure that you have nodejs 14 installed on your server.
+If you do not have it installed you can install it from https://nodejs.org/en/

 - Download all the dependencies using `npm i`

 - After you have installed all dependencies you need to put your token in config.json.